project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 This API is used to log telemetry of user interactions on the page.
 For example, search, click, preview, move, resize, configure

 Request Arguments:
+The "Edata" structure of Start is as follows:
 <pre>
 data - Object //Required
 {
+  "edata": {
     "type": "", // Required.
 Type of interaction TOUCH,DRAG,DROP,PINCH,ZOOM,SHAKE,ROTATE,SPEAK,LISTEN,WRITE,DRAW,START,ENDCHOOSE,ACTIVATE,SHOW,HIDE,SCROLL,HEARTBEAT,OTHER
     "subtype": "", // Optional.
 Additional types for a global type.
 For ex: for an audio the type is LISTEN and thesubtype can be one of PLAY,PAUSE,STOP,RESUME,END
     "id": "", // Required.
 Resource (button, screen, page, etc) id on which the interaction happened - use systemidentifiers when reporting device events
     "pageid": "", // Optional.
-Stage or page id on which the event happened "extra": { // Optional.
-Extra attributes for an interaction
-    "pos": [{"x":,"y":,"z":}], // Array of positional attributes.
+Stage or page id on which the event happened "target": TARGET, // Optional.
+Target context where the interaction has happened "plugin": PLUGIN, // Optional.
+Plugin on which the interaction has happend "extra": { // Optional.
+Extra attributes for an interaction "pos": [{"x":,"y":,"z":}], // Array of positional attributes.
 For ex: Drag and Drop has two positional attributes.
 One where the drag has started and the drop point
-    "values": [], // Array of values, e.g. for timestamp of audio interactions "tid": "", // When interaction is between multiple resources, (e.g. drag and drop) - target resource id "uri": "" // Unique external resource identifier if any (for recorded voice, image, etc.)
+      "values": [], // Array of values, e.g. for timestamp of audio interactions }
   }
 }
 </pre>